 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-US-CERT encourages users and administrators to review the bulletin and apply the necessary updates.
+US-CERT encourages users and administrators to review Microsoft Security Bulletin Summary MS15-FEB and apply the necessary updates.

 Microsoft has released a critical security update to address multiple vulnerabilities in Internet Explorer.
 Exploitation of one of these vulnerabilities could allow a remote attacker to take control of an affected system if the user views a specially crafted webpage.